signed-project/signed-frontend-react/README.md

 - getPosts for a particular timestamp range (createdAt)
   - of several source addresses
   - OR with a particular tag
-- getSource by address
+- getSources by a list of addresses
 - getDefaultSources

 # Inbox API

 # Private API
-- add-post
+- addPost
-- add-source
+- addSource
-- delete-post - need to specify the createdAt timestamp
+- deletePost - need to specify the createdAt timestamp
-- upload-asset
+- uploadAsset
-- register-user
+- registerUser
 - login

 # Data Dictionary